Church For You

 Jesus told His disciples that He was building His church and that the gates of hell would not prevail against it.
 He appointed leaders for the early church, who taught the Bible and established the early form of the church.
 In Hebrews, the early church was urged, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another (Heb.
 10:25).”

-We have worked with some local churches in order to provide you with a list of churches that are faithful in teaching God’s word and that agree with our Statement of Faith.
+We've worked to provide you with a list of some local churches to check out that we believe are faithful in teaching God’s Word and that agree with our Statement of Faith.
 Yet even these churches vary greatly in size, style, practice and organization.
 How can you know which church to attend?

 The Church That’s Right For You